Autodesk-Forge/forge-tutorial-postman/ModelDerivative_02/instructions/task-2.md

 6. Click **Send** to upload the file.

 ## Finalize Upload

+Although you uploaded the source file in one go, it is possible to split a file into chunks and upload the file one chunk at a time.
+Once all the chunks are uploaded you must inform OSS that the upload operation is complete.
+Even though you uploaded the file in one go, you must finalize the upload by informing OSS that the upload is done.
+To finalize the upload:

 1. In the Postman sidebar, click **Task 2 - Upload Source File to OSS > POST Finalize Upload**.
 The request loads.